Send messages to multiple devices

 • Install or update Android Studio to its latest version.

-• Make sure that your project meets these requirements:
+• Make sure that your project meets these requirements (note that some products might have stricter requirements):

-• Targets API level 19 (KitKat) or higher
+• Targets API level 21 (Lollipop) or higher

 • Uses Jetpack (AndroidX), which includes meeting these version requirements: